FredJul/AndroidQuery/README.md

 However be careful: this is less efficient than directly using the `CursorResult` object since it needs to read and copy everything in memory.
 Calling `toArray()` or `toList()` methods will automatically close the `CursorResult` object for you.

-For an asynchronous query (to not block the UI), you can notably use the `rx()` method which returns an RxJava2 Observable.
+For an asynchronous query (to not block the UI), you can notably use the `rx2()` method which returns an RxJava2 Observable.
 It is recommended to put all the returned `Disposable` into a `CompositeDisposable` and clear it inside the activity `onDestroy()`:

 ```java